Escape of Charles II: Trent to Shoreham, and escape to France

 Charles spent the next twelve nights at Trent House while a passage to France continued to be sought.
 The night of his return to the house, he had met a cousin of Edward Hyde's who knew Colonel Edward Phelips of Montacute House.
 Wyndham himself suggested the aid of his friend John Coventry, son of the former Lord Keeper of the Great Seal.
-When contacted by Wilmot, both Phelips and Coventry pledged themselves to Charles's service.
+Contacted by Wilmot, both Phelips and Coventry pledged themselves to Charles's service.
 Passage was booked on a ship from Southampton on 29 September, but that became impossible when the ship was commandeered to transport troops to Jersey.
-Phelips, Coventry and Doctor Henchman of Salisbury Cathedral then decided to try the Sussex coast, and contacted Colonel George Gunter of Racton, between Havant and Chichester.
+Phelips, Coventry and Doctor Henchman of Salisbury Cathedral decided to try the Sussex coast, and contacted Colonel George Gunter of Racton, between Havant and Chichester.

 On 6 October the King, Julia Coningsby and Henry Peters (Wyndham's servant) left Trent for Heale House at Woodford, between Salisbury and Amesbury, the home of Katherine Hyde, widow of Lawrence Hyde MP.
 No sooner had Charles arrived than he pretended to leave permanently: riding about the district, visiting Stonehenge, and finally returning known only to Mrs Hyde.
 On 7 October Wilmot visited Colonel Gunter, who found a French merchant, Francis Mancell, now residing in Chichester.
 Together they made arrangements with Captain Nicholas Tattersell to carry the King and Wilmot from Shoreham in a coal boat Surprise for the sum of £80.